Billy Wilder: Early life

 Wilder's elder brother, W. Lee Wilder, was also a filmmaker.
-His parents had a successful and well-known cake shop in Sucha's train station that flourished into a chain of railroad cafes.
+His parents had a successful cake shop in Sucha's train station that flourished into a chain of railroad cafes.
 Eugenia and Max Wilder did not persuade their son to join the family business.
-Furthermore, Max Wilder moved to Kraków to manage a hotel before moving to Vienna.
-Max died when Billy was 22 years old.
-After the family moved to Vienna, Wilder became a journalist, instead of attending the University of Vienna.
-In 1926, jazz band leader Paul Whiteman was on tour in Vienna when he met and was interviewed by Wilder, a fan of Whiteman's band.
-Whiteman liked young Wilder enough that he took him with the band to Berlin, where Wilder was able to make more connections in the entertainment field.
+Max moved to Kraków to manage a hotel before moving to Vienna and dying when Billy was 22 years old.
+After the family moved to Vienna, Wilder became a journalist instead of attending the University of Vienna.
+In 1926, jazz band leader Paul Whiteman was on tour in Vienna where he was interviewed by Wilder.
+Whiteman liked young Wilder enough that he took him with the band to Berlin, where Wilder was able to make more connections in entertainment.
 Before achieving success as a writer, he was a taxi dancer in Berlin.

 Career

 Early work

 After writing crime and sports stories as a stringer for local newspapers, he was eventually offered a regular job at a Berlin tabloid.
 Developing an interest in film, he began working as a screenwriter.
-From 1929 to 1933 he produced twelve German films.
+From 1929 to 1933, he produced twelve German films.
 He collaborated with several other novices (Fred Zinnemann and Robert Siodmak) on the 1930 film People on Sunday.
 Eschewing the German Expressionist styles of F. W. Murnau and Fritz Lang, People on Sunday was considered as a groundbreaking example of the Neue Sachlichkeit or New Objectivity movement in German cinema.
 Furthermore, this genre of Strassenfilm ("street film") paved way to the birth of Italian neorealism and the French New Wave.
 He wrote the screenplay for the 1931 film adaptation of a novel by Erich Kästner, Emil and the Detectives, also screenplays for the comedy The Man in Search of His Murderer (1931), the operetta Her Grace Commands (1931) and the comedy A Blonde Dream (1932), all of them produced in the Babelsberg Studios in Potsdam near Berlin.
-In 1932 Wilder collaborated with the writer and journalist Felix Salten on the screenplay for "Scampolo".
+In 1932, Wilder collaborated with the writer and journalist Felix Salten on the screenplay for "Scampolo".
 After Adolf Hitler's rise to power, Wilder went to Paris, where he made his directorial debut film Mauvaise Graine (1934).
 He relocated to Hollywood prior to its release.
-Wilder's mother, grandmother and stepfather were all victims of the Holocaust.
-For decades it was assumed that it happened at Auschwitz Concentration Camp, but while researching Polish and Israeli archives, his Austrian biographer Andreas Hutter discovered in 2011 that they were murdered in different locations: his mother, Eugenia "Gitla" Siedlisker, in 1943 at Plaszow; his stepfather, Bernard "Berl" Siedlisker, in 1942 at Belzec; and his grandmother, Balbina Baldinger, died in 1943 in the ghetto in Nowy Targ.